IBM/get-your-java-microservice-up-and-running/workshop/exercise-02/README.md

 }
 ```

-#### Step 6: To test and see how the code works you can run the code locally as a Docker container:
+## Step 6: To test and see how the code works you can run the code locally as a Docker container

 ```sh
 cd $ROOT_FOLDER/authors-java-jee